 According to the standard model gravitons mediate the discrete exchanges of gravitational field energy at the quantum level.
 However, an experimental procedure to detect gravitons that could be performed in practice has never been developed.
 Because of their low cross section during interactions with matter it has been questioned whether the detection of gravitons is even possible [4].
 An alternate method is to use the continuum space of general relativity theory and study the behavior of physical systems at the quantum level by perturbing them with a barely detectable gravitational field.
-A light beam that alters direction in propagation space by close proximity to a massive body is one example.
-The deviation from rectilinear motion is observed to occur continuously without perceivable corrections of a discrete nature.
+A light beam that alters direction in propagation space by close proximity to a massive body, is one example.
+When stars are perfectly aligned the resulting gravitational lens can create the image of an "Einstein cross".
+The deviation of light from rectilinear motion is observed to occur continuously without perceivable corrections of a discrete nature.

 A second example is the perturbation that occurs when slight differences in gravitational potential cause an atomic clock to change its rate.
 The changes in rate occur continuously in response to continuous changes of velocity and gravitational potential, a result that is in complete agreement with relativity theory, but is not compatible with the foundations of quantum theory which requires changes to be discrete.
 In order to describe the slight changes in clock rate caused by gravitational perturbation in a way that is consistent with relativity theory an interpretation of quantum mechanics for non-inertial frames is required, one that includes time in both discrete and continuous forms.
-In other words, we need a model of the atom that explains how the discrete ticks of a clock are able to change in response to a continuous perturbation.
+In other words, we need a model of the atom that explains how the discrete ticks of a clock caused by an oscillating electron are able to change in response to continuous perturbations due to velocity and gravitational potential.